Economic Neutral Position: How to best replicate not fully replicable liabilities: Application to Solvency II Market Risk Measurement

 For liabilities exhibiting the product structure $\sum_i L_i\cdot X_i$ defined in section \ref{sec:Setup}, the ENP corresponds exactly to the solution of the optimization problem addressed in this paper.
-The value of the assets (represented by zero coupon bonds) backing the claim sizes in the ENP equals the best estimate value of $\sum_i L_i\cdot X_i$ plus a safety margin corresponding to the risk minimal investment amount $\Bphi^*$.
-If the $L_i$ are normally distributed then the total safety margin equals 85\% of the total insurance risk SCR (fully diversified within all non-hedgeable risks).
-This component is allocated to the single assets $X_i$ (e.g.~the different maturities of the zero bonds) according to the covariance principle.
+The ENP consists of assets $X_i$ (represented by zero coupon bonds of different maturity and currency), which back the claim cash flows of the liability side in a risk minimal way.
+The investment amounts of the assets in the ENP equal the best estimate values of $L_i\cdot X_i$ plus a safety margin corresponding to the risk minimal investment amount $\phi^*_i$.
+If the $L_i$ are normally distributed then the total safety margin equals 85\% of the total insurance risk component $\rm SCR_{L_i}$ defined as the risk contribution for the non-hedgeable claim size $L_i$ fully diversified within all non-hedgeable risks.
+This component is allocated to the single assets $X_i$ (e.g.~the different maturities of the zero bonds) according to the covariance principle (Theorem \ref{thm:AllocPhiOptLmultiNormal}).